apfk88/family-daily-summary/README.md

 # Family Daily Calendar Summary

+Built this so my wife and I would get a text every morning summarizing events from our school and family calendars.

 A Cloudflare Worker that sends daily calendar summaries via SMS.
-It fetches events from both family and school Google Calendars, summarizes them using OpenAI's GPT-4, and sends the summary through Twilio.
+It fetches events from both family and school Google Calendars, summarizes them using OpenAI, and sends the summary through Twilio.

 ## Features